shlokgarg01/e-commerce/e_commerce_frontend/README.md

 # TODO
-- [ ] isFavourie & isTrending check while creation & updation of product
 - [ ] After update of product, if I go back to product page, image is not updated as state of productDetails is not updated.
 Same is happening with coupons, expiry is not updating without refresh
-- [ ] After sending OTP for Login, if I go back, then it's not working properly
+- [ ] After sending OTP for Login, if I go back, then it's not working properly (verify first)

 # TODO:MAYBE